 Medicare or your private health insurance will not cover the costs of using the medical facilities on a cruise ship, even if it is staying within Australian territorial waters.
 This means you may be out of pocket if you need to see a doctor unexpectedly while on board.

-You can add Cruise cover to your Domestic Plan by paying an additional premium.
-By choosing the cruise travel insurance add-on, you can be covered for unforeseen medical expenses, cancellation and lost luggage.
+You can add Cruise Cover to your Domestic Plan by paying an additional premium.
+By including the cruise travel insurance option in your policy, you can be covered for unforeseen medical expenses, cancellation and lost luggage.

 Being pregnant does not necessarily mean you have to stop travelling.
-Cover-More can provide travel insurance for pregnancy up to the 24th week (23 weeks, 6 days).
+At Cover-More, we can provide travel insurance for pregnancy up to the 24th week (23 weeks, 6 days).
 If you are buying travel insurance while pregnant, you will need to fill in a medical assessment to apply for cover if:

 If you purchased your travel insurance before finding out you were pregnant, you will not need to do anything.
 Keep in mind that you will have to provide supporting documentation from your doctor if you become unfit to travel and need to claim for cancellation.

-There is no medical coverage available on our Domestic Plans, unless you are going on a domestic cruise and have added Cruise cover.
-There is no cover for childbirth or the health of a newborn child on any of our Plans.
+There is no medical coverage available on our Domestic Plans unless you are going on a domestic cruise and have added the Cruise Cover option.
+There is no cover for childbirth or the health of a newborn child on any of our plans.
 Other policy benefits can safeguard your trip against expenses arising from lost luggage, travel delays and cancellation.